Workflow Orchestrator

 input_strings=["Text document 1...", "Text document 2..."],

-db_session_for_hydration=db_session # Optional: for relationship resolution
+db_session_for_hydration=db_session, # Optional: for relationship resolution

 )